triggermesh/docs/docs/guides/dataweavetransformation.md

       name: demo
 ```

-### Deploy a Curl Pod
+## Deploy a Curl Pod
-Finally, an event source can be depoyed that will emit CloudEvents with XML data in the payload.
+Finally, an event source can be deployed that will emit CloudEvents with XML data in the payload.
 We can do this in two steps:

     1. Deploy a curl pod that will emit the CloudEvents by writing the following YAML in a file and apply it with `kubectl apply -f <manifest.yaml>`.